-§153.51.8 Consumer Disclosure: Section 50(g).
-An equity loan may not be closed before the 12th day after the lender provides the owner with the consumer disclosure on a separate instrument.

-(1) If a lender mails the consumer disclosure to the owner, the lender shall allow a reasonable period of time for delivery.
-A period of three calendar days, not including Sundays and federal legal public holidays, constitutes a rebuttable presumption for sufficient mailing and delivery.

-(2) Certain provisions of the consumer disclosure do not contain the exact identical language concerning requirements of the equity loan that have been used to create the substantive requirements of the loan.
+- §153.51.8 Consumer Disclosure: Section 50(g).
+An equity loan may not be closed before the 12th day after the lender provides the owner with the consumer disclosure on a separate instrument. - (1) If a lender mails the consumer disclosure to the owner, the lender shall allow a reasonable period of time for delivery.
+A period of three calendar days, not including Sundays and federal legal public holidays, constitutes a rebuttable presumption for sufficient mailing and delivery. - (2) Certain provisions of the consumer disclosure do not contain the exact identical language concerning requirements of the equity loan that have been used to create the substantive requirements of the loan.
 The consumer notice is only a summary of the owner's rights, which are governed by the substantive terms of the constitution.
 The substantive requirements prevail regarding a lender's responsibilities in an equity loan transaction.
-A lender may supplement the consumer disclosure to clarify any discrepancies or inconsistencies.

-(3) A lender may rely on an established system of verifiable procedures to evidence compliance with this section.

-(4) A lender whose discussions with the borrower are conducted primarily in Spanish for a closed-end loan may rely on the translation of the consumer notice developed under the requirements of Texas Finance Code, §341.502.
-Such notice shall be made available to the public through publication on the Finance Commission's webpage.

-Our Comment: Do not be confused by the phrase "for a closed-end loan" in new §153.51(4); the Spanish language disclosure on the Finance Commission's webpage applies to HELOC loans as well.

-2. Open-end Credit.
+A lender may supplement the consumer disclosure to clarify any discrepancies or inconsistencies. - (3) A lender may rely on an established system of verifiable procedures to evidence compliance with this section. - (4) A lender whose discussions with the borrower are conducted primarily in Spanish for a closed-end loan may rely on the translation of the consumer notice developed under the requirements of Texas Finance Code, §341.502.
+Such notice shall be made available to the public through publication on the Finance Commission's webpage. - Revised Interpretation §153.51 effective November 13, 2008.
+Note: New §153.51(4) was added.
+Existing §§153.51(1), (2), and (3) were not changed. - Our Comment: (1) In the ACORN case summarized in Section II.H., the appellate court affirmed the trial court's judgment denying ACORN's challenge to §§153.51(1) and (3).
+(2) Do not be confused by the phrase "for a closed-end loan" in new §153.51(4); the Spanish language disclosure on the Finance Commission's webpage applies to HELOC loans as well. - 2.
+Open-end Credit.
 Official Interpretations of the HELOC provisions of subsection 50(t), approved by the Commissions pursuant to their authority under subsection 50(u), Article XVI, Texas Constitution and Sections 11.308 and 15.413 of the Finance Code, became effective March 11, 2004.
-The Interpretations are contained in Chapter 153 of the Texas Administrative Code, 7 TAC §§153.82, 153.84 - 153.88, and provide a legal "safe harbor" for an act or omission that conforms to an Interpretation in effect at the time of the act or omission.
-You may obtain a copy of the current

-Interpretations by accessing Title 7, Part 8, Chap.
-153 of the Texas Administrative Code at http://info.sos.state.tx.us/pls/pub/readtac\$ext.viewtac.
+The Interpretations are contained in Chapter 153 of the Texas Administrative Code, 7 TAC §§153.82, 153.84 153.88, and provide a legal "safe harbor" for an act or omission that conforms to an Interpretation in effect at the time of the act or omission.
+You may obtain a copy of the current Interpretations by accessing Title 7, Part 8, Chap.
+153 of the Texas Administrative Code at: http://info.sos.state.tx.us/pls/pub/readtac\$ext.ViewTAC?tac\view=4&ti=7&pt=8&ch=153&rl=Y.

 This Section III.D.2. republishes the current version of the above cited Interpretations and, where appropriate, also adds an Our Comment to point out our concerns and some problem areas.
 Each Interpretation corresponds with an identified provision of subsection 50(t):

 §153.82.
 Owner Requests for HELOC Advance: Section 50(t)(1).
 A home equity line of credit (HELOC) is a form of an open-end account that may be debited from time to time, under which credit may be extended from time to time and under which the owner requests advances, repays money, and reborrows money.
 Any owner who is also a named borrower on the HELOC may request an advance.
-A HELOC agreement may contain provisions that restrict which borrowers may request an advance or require all borrowers to consent to the request.